Example code

 Populate a variable

-The following example populates the page_name
+The following example populates the page_name variable with the title.

 transform((event) => {